tim-roberts1/tva/website/blog/2022-09-14-dev-alpha/index.md

 ### New API Design

 Another area we enhanced this package is in the overall API design.
-Some API's were completely overhauled to be more scalable ([Button](https://design.pluralsight.com/docs/development/headless-styles/Button)) and others just using a standard naming convention.
+Some APIs were completely overhauled to be more scalable ([Button](https://design.pluralsight.com/docs/development/headless-styles/Button)) and others just to use a standard naming convention.

 With the naming convention, we decided to share the [Semantic Tokens](https://design.pluralsight.com/docs/development/tokens/intro#naming-convention) design to help bring the suite together into a cohesive body.